narthur157/p4-local-review/README.md

 Once started, click any of the changelist items to get an expanded diff view.

-Note: I didn't write diff2html.
-I could have bower installed it, but I wasn't about to use webpack or anything like that and I couldn't be bothered so it's just there
+Disclaimers: I didn't write diff2html.
+I could have bower installed it, but I wasn't about to use webpack or anything like that and I couldn't be bothered so it's just there.

+Also I hacked this together in a few hours and put 0 effort in to design, using Electron well, using any sort of frontend framework, etc.